Sustainability as an opportunity

 Sustainability targets

-In Glaston’s strategy, new Group-wide non-financial strategic targets promoting sustainability have been set for 2025:
+In Glaston’s strategy, Group-wide strategic targets promoting sustainability have been set for the medium term (3-5 years):

 • Safety target measured as zero lost time accidents (accident frequency, LTIFR)